 EU Tariffs Take Effect, Retaliating For Trump's Taxes On Imported Steel And Aluminum

-More than $3 billion worth of U.S. goods — from bourbon and corn to Harley Davidson motorcycles — are now under a 25 percent tariff in the European Union, in retaliation for the Trump administration's tariffs that hit the EU, Mexico and Canada earlier this month.
+More than $3 billion worth of U.S. goods — from bourbon and corn to Harley-Davidson motorcycles — are now under a 25 percent tariff in the European Union, in retaliation for the Trump administration's tariffs that hit the EU, Mexico and Canada this month.

-"The trade that we believe in is built on rules, trust and reliable partnership," President Jean-Claude Juncker said in a speech in Dublin last night.
+"The trade that we believe in is built on rules, trust and reliable partnership," Jean-Claude Juncker, president of the EU Commission, said in a speech in Dublin on Thursday night.
 "The United States' decision to impose tariffs on Europe goes against that.
 In fact, it goes against all logic and history."

 When the U.S. tariffs on steel and aluminum went into effect on June 1, the EU said they were "illegal," pledged to impose its own tariffs, and filed a case against the U.S. at the World Trade Organization.

-The EU put some 180 types of products on its tariffs list, from agricultural products like orange and cranberry juice to steel and aluminium items to manufactured goods, such as makeup, clothes, and boats.
+The EU put some 180 types of products on its tariffs list, from agricultural products like orange and cranberry juice; to steel and aluminium items; to manufactured goods, such as makeup, clothes and boats.

 The steepest taxes — 50 percent — were imposed on shirts, pants and bedding, made from both cotton and synthetic fibers.
 Suntanning equipment — sunbeds and lamps — was hit with the same rate, as were washing machines and some electronic devices.